Pain & Gain

 Mark Wahlberg as Daniel Lugo; Dwayne Johnson as Paul Doyle; Anthony Mackie as Adrian Doorbal; Tony Shalhoub as Victor Kershaw; Rebel Wilson as Ramona Eldridge; Bar Paly as Sorina Luminita; Ed Harris as Ed DuBois; Rob Corddry as John Mese; Ken Jeong as Johnny Wu; Michael Rispoli as Frank Grin; Emily Rutherfurd as Carolyn 'Sissy' DuBois

-Michael Bay (Transformers: Dark of the Moon, Transformers: Revenge of the Fallen, Transformers, The Island, Bad Boys II, Pearl Harbor, Armageddon)
+Michael Bay ( 13 Hours: The Secret Soldiers of Benghazi, Transformers: Age of Extinction, Transformers: Dark of the Moon, Transformers: Revenge of the Fallen, Transformers, The Island, Bad Boys II, Pearl Harbor, Armageddon)

 April 26, 2013